 Quinolones: Have good oral absorption and tissue penetration.
 However, resistance is increasing, and they should be reserved for children with beta-lactam allergy.
 Quinolones with activity against anaerobes include levofloxacin and moxifloxacin.

-Prognosis depends upon the type of anaerobic infection.
+The prognosis depends upon the type of anaerobic infection.